n21lv/tm-scripts/GEM_Deckcheck_Assistant/README.md

 4. Enjoy!

 # FAQ
-## Will this work on iOS?
+## Will this work on iOS/my Apple mobile device?
-Honestly, I have no idea as I do not own any iOS devices, but Tampermonkey does support the Safari browser, so I would assume it might work on Edge for iOS.
+Honestly, I have no idea as I do not own any Apple devices, but Tampermonkey does support the Safari browser and Edge does have an iOS version, so I would assume it might work.
 Please let me know if it actually works, and I will try adding an installation instruction for iOS